 Uncle Jesse and Uncle Joey

 These two did the song and dance, literally.
-Between their Add company, Joey’s public persona, and Jesse’s love to be singing in the spotlight, these two lit up the sidekick stage.
+Between their Ad company, Joey’s public persona, and Jesse’s love to be singing in the spotlight, these two lit up the sidekick stage.

-Diapering and dressing Michelle was no big feat for these “uncles” that came to the rescue of friend Danny, when he was widowed to raise three girls on his own.
-These guys went from friends to family and always had each others backs.
+Diapering and dressing Michelle was no big feat for these “uncles.”
+These guys came to the rescue of friend Danny, when he was widowed, to help raise the three girls.
+Danny, Jesse and Joey went from friends to family and always had each others backs.